-At the end of the UG Philosophy programme, in the sixth semester, Comprehensive knowledge on the given themes that were studied during the three year BA Philosophy programme under Core, Core Elective and Allied courses is tested through viva voce as well as online multiple choice questions.
+At the end of the UG Philosophy programme, in the sixth semester, Comprehensive knowledge on the given themes that were studied during the three-year BA Philosophy programme under Core, Core Elective and Allied courses is tested through viva voce as well as written examinations.
+It creates a comprehensive and integrated view of philosophical concepts that is helpful in forming personal conviction and social commitment.